 What lies ahead: UN-AU collaboration highlights for 2021

-In 2021, UNOAU’s sections continue to collaborate with the African Union towards building a peaceful and sustainable continent.
+In 2021, UNOAU’s sections continue to collaborate with the African Union towards effective peacebuilding and creating the conditions to promote sustainable development.
 UNOAU works in close partnership with AU departments and offices in line with UNOAU’s mandate and the UN-AU Partnership in Peace and Security Framework of 2017.
-In this edition, brief highlights of forthcoming collaborations are highlighted as follows.
+Brief highlights of forthcoming collaborations are below:

-During 2021, the United Nations and the African Union will convene the 5th Annual Conference and the 20th and 21st Meetings of the Joint Task Force on Peace and Security in Africa.
-In addition, the Security Council and the AU Peace and Security Council are expected to hold their 15th Annual Joint Consultative Meeting and 6th Annual Seminar.
-The UN Peacebuilding Commission and AUPSC are also expected to hold their annual meeting later this year.
-The exact dates of these meetings are yet to be confirmed.
+In 2021, the UN and the AU will convene the 5th Annual Conference and the 20th and 21st Meetings of the Joint Task Force on Peace and Security in Africa.
+The UN Security Council (UNSC) and the AU Peace and Security Council (AUPSC) are expected to hold their 15th Annual Joint Consultative Meeting and 6th Annual Seminar.
+The UN Peacebuilding Commission and AUPSC will also have their annual meeting later this year.
+(Exact dates are yet to be confirmed).

 Mission Support and Planning

-While 2021 will continue to pose challenges complicated by the persistent health threat caused by the old and new strains of COVID-19, the Mission Support Planning Section (MSPS) of UNOAU stand ready to provide logistic, supply chain, human resource and finance and budget advice to our colleagues at the African Union (AU) and together, to the Regional Economic Communities/Regional Mechanisms (REC/RMs).
+Despite the challenges of the COVID-19 pandemic, the Mission Support Planning Section (MSPS) stands ready to provide logistic, supply chain, human resource and finance and budget advice to colleagues at the African Union (AU) and together, to the Regional Economic Communities/Regional Mechanisms (REC/RMs).

-The Logistics Officer, Mr. Taufiq Muhammad is looking forward to furthering support to the AU Military Observer Mission in CAR and further developing the MOU which was signed between the UN and AU missions in country in March 2020.
+We look forward to furthering support to the AU Military Observer Mission in CAR and further developing the MoU signed between the UN and AU missions.
 We hope to support the expanding footprint of the AU Observers into the remaining Mixed Units sites preceded by a joint technical visit when the situation allows.

-In conjunction with DOS, develop a virtual Knowledge and Experience Exchange Program package which will cover areas of mutual interest in supply chain management, category management and warehousing, and further developing the UN / AU service delivery model recommended by the Partnership review team in late 2019.
+Along with our colleagues in the Department of Operational Support (DOS), we will develop a virtual Knowledge and Experience Exchange Program which will cover supply chain management, category management, and warehousing, and further develop the UN-AU service delivery model as recommended by the partnership review team in 2019.

 Over the past few months, MSPS Finance and Budget Officer, Ms. Maimouna Haidara has been working on a temporary assignment with the UN mission in Burundi as the Chief of Mission Support which has provided her great experience in mission management and in closing a mission, which is expected in the first half of this year.
-Upon her return, MSPS looks forward to supporting the AU Peace Fund though UNOAU SRSG’s participation on the Peace Fund Board of Trustees and providing support to the PSD budget and finance team in budgeting and reporting for deployed AU missions.
+Upon her return, MSPS looks forward to supporting the AU Peace Fund through UNOAU SRSG’s participation on the Peace Fund Board of Trustees as an ex-officio member and supporting the PSD budget and finance team in budgeting and reporting for deployed AU missions.
 MSPS stands ready to provide ongoing support to developing “a reporting framework which would establish clear, consistent and predictable reporting channels, including fiduciary and mandate delivery, between the Secretariat, the Commission and the two Councils, as well as standardized reporting requirements” (UNSCR 2378 Op 20).

-The MSPS team look forward to returning to work in Addis Ababa to take up in person interactions with colleagues at the AU in the newly established Political Affairs, Peace and Security Division.
+The MSPS team look forward to returning to work in Addis Ababa to take up in person interactions with colleagues at the AU in the newly established Political Affairs, Peace and Security Department.

 Operational Planning and Advisory Services